Aerorozvidka: Drones

+2022 Russian invasion of Ukraine

-During the 2022 Russian invasion of Ukraine, pilot squads have been targeting Russian forces at night while immobile.
-On February 24, 2022, a large column of Russian military equipment moved toward Kyiv from Belarus along the right bank of the Dnieper river.
-On that day, the Ukrainian military units met the enemy near the town of Hostomel.
-In order to prevent the encirclement of the Ukrainian capital, the Ukrainian military units, supported by Aerorozvidka drones, attacked Russian troops from the direction of the town of Malyn.
-After the first few hits, Russian troops dispersed their large columns into groups of 5 to 10 vehicles.
-Ukrainian has also successfully destroyed the enemy’s military depots and cut the supply chains.
-The unit's commander, Lt Col Yaroslav Honchar, is an ex-soldier turned IT marketing consultant.
-He returned to the army after the first Russian invasion of Ukraine in 2014.
+During the 2022 Russian invasion of Ukraine, squads of drone operators have often targeted Russian forces at night while immobile.
+On February 24, 2022, a large column of Russian military equipment moved toward Kyiv from Belarus along the right bank of the Dnieper river; later that day, the Ukrainian military units met the enemy near the town of Hostomel.
+In order to prevent the encirclement of the Ukrainian capital Kyiv, Ukrainian military units, supported by Aerorozvidka drones, attacked Russian troops from the direction of Malyn.
+After the first few hits, Russian troops dispersed their large columns into groups of five to ten vehicles, reducing their effectiveness.
+Under unit commander Lt Col Yaroslav Honchar, these units were able to destroy Russian forward military depots and disrupt the flow of supplies.
+Honchar, an IT marketing consultant who had previously served in the armed forces, had returned to active duty following the first Russian invasion of Ukraine in 2014.

-With the help of drones and Starlink terminals, Ukrainian forces have stopped a long Russian military convoy.
-The level of coordination, provided with the help of drones and Starlink terminals enabled the Ukrainian military to stop the Russian advance.
-Activists of Aerorozvidka say that stable high-speed connection was only possible thanks to Starlink terminals.
-Later the Ukrainian military units started working with octocopters R18, as well as other drones and Starlink terminals in other areas of the combat zone.
-Their communication is organized through the system of situational awareness "Delta".
+Aerorozvidka reported that high-speed Starlink terminals were a critical force multiplier in defeating Russian attack on Kyiv.
+The high level of coordination between combat brigades and drone units enabled the Ukrainian military to react quickly to evolving threats, which activists say would have been impossible without Starlink.
+The introduction of R18 octocopters, additional Starlink terminals, and eventually the Delta battlefield management system to the Ukrainian military would continue to improve these capabilities.